 Then you provide the recipient’s name and bank details.
 They don’t need a TransferWise account for you to send them money.
 You can send money to yourself (e.g. savings), another individual or a business.

 You can then pay for your transfer by credit or debit card, or by local bank transfer to TransferWise’s UK bank account.
 The provider’s smart technology links local banks all over the world.
 Once you’re all set up, you and your recipient will get an estimate of when the money will arrive.

 TransferWise: An overview

-- Send 36 currencies, including US Dollars (USD), Euros (EUR), Indian Rupees (INR), New Zealand (NZD) and Australian Dollars (AUD)
+- Send a wide range of currencies, including US Dollars (USD), Euros (EUR), Indian Rupees (INR), New Zealand (NZD) and Australian Dollars (AUD)

 - Low transaction fees